 I like to thoroughly research a few possible destinations, preferably in different geographic areas.
 That way you if the weather is bad in one area, you can always head somewhere else where the sun is shining.

 When I’m researching destinations I find it helpful to look at trip reports from the fall in previous years to see if the snow had started to fly in that area yet, to get an idea of how cold it was at night, and to figure out the best time to see the leaves change.
+Check out my complete list of links for checking trail conditions near Vancouver.

 Check the Weather Forecast, Then Check it Again (and Again)

 I also like to keep a close eye on the weather forecast for my destination and backup destinations in the week leading up to my trip.
-Finding a weather forecast that applies to the remote areas where I will be going backpacking can be a challenge since forecasts for nearby cities will be for much lower elevations than my destination.
+Finding a weather forecast that applies to the remote areas where I will be going on a fall backpacking trip can be a challenge since forecasts for nearby cities will be for much lower elevations than my destination.
 I like to compare a few forecasts from places near my destination, including one from a similar elevation.

 Knowing the freezing level (the elevation above which temperatures are expected to be below freezing) is also important so I like to use a website like snow-forecast.com which has maps showing the freezing levels across North America.
 Snow-forecast.com or other ski weather websites can also be very helpful if the area you are planning to go has a ski resort nearby as their forecasts are often elevation specific.